php-fig/fig-standards/proposed/PSR-2-advanced.md

 };
 ```

-Argument lists and variable lists MAY be split across lines; when doing so,
+Argument lists and variable lists MAY be split across multiple lines, where
-there MUST be only one argument or variable per line.
+each subsequent line is indented once.
+When doing so, there MUST be only one
+argument or variable per line.

 When the ending list (whether or arguments or variables) is split across
 multiple lines, the closing parenthesis and opening brace MUST be placed